Enday1/Simple-Calculator/README.md

 # Simple-Calculator
-A simple calculator for elemntary usage
+A simple calculator for elementary computation.